 Don’t expect to reinvent the wheel.
 There are no secret recipes or mind-blowing tricks on how to manage and retain talent.
 Neither will technological advancements (call me AI) change everything we knew so far.
 Talent management lies in the basic, yet everlasting, idea that if you want to work with high-performing employees you need to build a healthy work environment and help people grow inside your company.

 Surely, new labor regulations, socio-economic changes and workplace trends impact the way you (should) treat employees.
-Consider, for example:
+Consider, the need for talent management for the examples below:

 - Politics and how they affect employment.
 With Brexit being one of the most prominent examples, you might need to come up with new strategies to navigate a potential skills shortage.